-CSP Strategy 3.2: Improve native vegetation connectivity across the upper hunter region
+Community Strategic Plan: Improve native vegetation connectivity across the upper hunter region

-Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 3.2.1 Support Landcare initiatives and advocate for programs to enhance 3.2.1.1 Provide funds for local Landcare activities 100% Successful grant applications were reported to the 24 October 2023 Ordinary Council Meeting.
-All projects were completed prior to 30 June 2024. native vegetation connectivity across the Shire and Upper Hunter region 3.2.1.2 Provide funds to education providers or groups for the purpose of education or training local people about Landcare activities 100% Successful grant applications were reported to the 24 October 2023 Ordinary Council Meeting and projects were completed prior to 30 June 2024.
+Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 3.2.1 Support Landcare initiatives and advocate for 3.2.1.1 Provide funds for local Landcare activities 100% Successful grant applications were reported to the 24 October 2023 Ordinary Council Meeting.
+All projects were completed prior to 30 June 2024. advocate for programs to enhance native vegetation connectivity across the Shire and Upper Hunter region 3.2.1.2 Provide funds to education providers or groups for the purpose of education or training local people about Landcare activities 100% Successful grant applications were reported to the 24 October 2023 Ordinary Council Meeting and projects were completed prior to 30 June 2024.

-CSP Strategy 3.3: Enhance our local rivers and creeks to improve environmental outcomes and access for recreation
+Community Strategic Plan 3.3: Enhance our local rivers and creeks to improve environmental outcomes and access for recreation